ideasonpurpose/ansible-playbooks/README.md

 #### Pre-run on the Target
 1. Setup a plain administrator account, Ansible will configure other accounts through this one.
 The `admin.yml` playbook will flesh out this account.
 2. Install XCode, be sure to open it and agree to the license agreement (is this necessary or does the next step take care of this?)
-3. Open a terminal and run `xcode-select --install`.
+3. Open a terminal and run `xcode-select --install`. (this must be done locally, it won't work over ssh)

 #### Pre-run on the controller
 1. [Install Virtualenvwrapper][venvw install]